 Irregular galaxies, designated by Irr, form the catch-all, none-of-the-above category.

 A number of excellent introductions to the morphological classification of galaxies are available on the web.
-A brief, interactive classification exercise is available at: http://www.smv.org/hastings/galaxmov.htm .
-A more complete introduction to classifying galaxies according to their appearance is: http://www.seds.org/messier/galaxy.html .
-Visit the SEDS site and carefully read the descriptions of spiral, lenticular, elliptical, and irregular galaxy classifications.
+A brief, interactive classification exercise is available at: The Hubble Tuning Fork - classification of galaxies.
+A more complete introduction to classifying galaxies according to their appearance is: COSMOS Hubble Classification.
+Visit the COSMOS site and carefully read the descriptions of spiral, lenticular, elliptical, and irregular galaxy classifications.
 Be sure to note the description of sub-classifications such as the presence of bars in spiral galaxies or the elongation of elliptical galaxies.
 Carefully note the classification for the various example images, until you are comfortable recognizing the different types.
-View the Hubble Scheme and note how images of actual galaxies fit into the scheme of the Hubble Tuning Fork Diagram.

 When you think you are ready, you can take our interactive quiz: